University Courses: Frequently Asked Questions

 How much does a Playwrights' Center University Course cost?

-The full tuition for a student paying out-of-pocket without school support is $2,200 per course.
+The full tuition for a student paying out-of-pocket is $2,200 per course.
 However, you will not pay this amount if it is beyond your financial means.
 We charge students on a sliding scale based on financial circumstances, and we work closely with you to determine a tuition amount and/or payment plan that is equitable.
 If you are an independent writer or you attend a school without a tuition agreement, after you have been accepted to a PWC course, you will be provided with an Equitable Tuition Form in the application that helps staff determine your individual tuition amount.

 If you are currently enrolled in a college or university, the Playwrights’ Center’s first step will always be to work with faculty and administrators at your home school to explore avenues for funding or pathways for tuition transfer that do not require you to pay out of pocket or that significantly reduce the cost of tuition.
 These tuition agreements are customized for each school, and we are committed to creating as many partnerships with colleges and universities as we can.
-When a tuition agreement is developed between a student's home institution and Augsburg University/Playwrights' Center, tuition will be determined based on Augsburg's undergraduate and/or graduate tuition, as well as that university's tuition rates and other pertinent information.
+When a tuition agreement is developed between a student's home institution Playwrights' Center, tuition will be determined based on Augsburg's undergraduate and/or graduate tuition, as well as that university's tuition rates and other pertinent information.

 When do the classes meet?
 Are they synchronous or asynchronous?

 Acceptance into the course comes after this meeting.
-Once you've been accepted, you'll have access through the CGEE portal to the course scheduling survey (see below), as well as basic questions about credit transfer and billing.
-You will also have access to the Equitable Tuition Form, if applicable.
-This form will only appear if your school does not have an existing tuition agreement with Augsburg University/Playwrights' Center, and it deliberately comes at the end of the process.You are always welcome to ask questions about tuition earlier in the process, but we want to make sure you know your acceptance to a PWC course is not dependent on your ability to pay.
+Once you've been accepted, you'll be given access to the course scheduling survey (see below), the Financial Aid Form as applicable, as well as basic questions about credit transfer and billing.
+You are always welcome to ask questions about tuition earlier in the process, but we want to make sure you know your acceptance to a course is not dependent on your ability to pay.

 How does course scheduling work?